yoogol/project-one/README.md

 Yulia Shea

 Improvements:
-- find how to automatically determine an element width to avoid words going out of range
 - add animation to words: exploding, changing colors, blinking etc.
-  - change word color to red when attempt failed
+  - change word color to red when attempt failed [x]
   - make the word pop when attempt succeeded
   - make the word explode when it hits the ground
 - style game over/you win